 Why we recommend it

-Plastic airline crates are often required for flying with dogs.
-The Petmate Sky Kennel is one of the most widely accepted airline-approved crates available.
+Most airlines require plastic crates for flying with dogs.
+The Petmate Sky Kennel is one of the most widely accepted airline-approved crates you can buy.

-It also works well for puppies that feel more secure in enclosed spaces.
+It also works well for puppies who like enclosed spaces.

 Key features